 The basic structure for an abbreviate note includes: author's last name, the main title (shortened if more than four words), and the page number or other identifying information if applicable.

-Use Ibid. or Ibid. followed by a comma and the page number if the citation is the same as the one immediately preceding it.
+Use an abbreviated note if the citation is the same as the one immediately preceding it.